-Status of Project: On May 3rd, 2018 the recovery system was turned on.
+Status of Project: Due to heavy rainfall in the spring as well as late freezes the recovery system was not turned on until May 31st, 2019.
 Only one monitoring well can be operational at a time as that is all the disposal well will tolerate.
-We have focused on the high chloride area in the northwest part of the plume and alternated RWs 1, 3, & 5.
-There were four monitoring wells plugged on the site in January.
-The site was mostly underwater due to flooding at the time of sampling, and the wells we could access were by foot only.
-There were some dramatic declines in the chloride concentration on the site this year, which is a result of the recovery system being operational as well as mixing of significant fresh rainwater.
+We have focused on the high chloride area in the northwest part of the plume and alternated RWs 1, 3, &5.
+Staff sampled all 13 recovery wells along with all 15 monitoring wells.
+According to the data the plume has migrated to the southeast and centered around RW-6 at the time of sampling.
 An unidentified flowing core hole near these wells is the probable source of these chlorides with other sources contributing additional contamination across the rest of the remediation site.
 Differences in chloride values of wells in close proximity to each other are attributed to different screening depths.